johnshew/NodeM365Graph/README.md

-# Node Web App using Microsoft Graph
+# A Web App for the Microsoft Graph buid in Node

-This is simple web app build in node that enables long-running access to information in the Microsoft graph.
+This is simple web app that enables long-running access to information in the Microsoft graph.
+It is build in node.

 Users login with Azure Active Directory.
-It supports login with Azure AD organization identities and, if the node server is enabled with HTTPS, it supports Microsoft personal accounts.
+It supports login with Azure AD organization identities and, if the node server is enabled with HTTPS, it also supports Microsoft personal accounts.

 The app shows how to maintain a long-running (offline) connection to the Microsoft graph enabling the node app to read mail or tasks and read and write to an extension on the user's profile.
 The OAUTH2 refresh_token is used to update the access_token when it expires.